ml-archive/template/README.md

 ### Project name

 Before building your project you need to change the name of the project in `Package.swift`.
-Look for `name: "NodesTemplate"` and adjust it to fit your project.
+Look for `name: "monstar-lab-template"` and adjust it to fit your project.
+At the same time, update the image name in your docker-compose file to match your project name.

 ### Environment variables